gravitational/teleport/docs/3.0/admin-guide.md

 The rotation takes time, especially for hosts, because each node in a cluster needs to be notified that a rotation is taking place and request a new certificate for itself before the grace period ends.
-If the grace period is set to "0h" (zero hours) it means that all previously issued certificates become invalid immediately.

 !!! warning "Warning":
     Be careful when choosing a grace period when rotating host certificates.